-Collateral or margin may be passed by the Fund to a counterparty or broker in respect of EPM techniques.
-Please refer to the section of the Prospectus entitled Collateral Policy for further details.
+Collateral or margin may be passed by the Master Fund to a counterparty or broker in respect of OTC FDI transaction.
+Further details of the Master Fund's collateral policy are set out in the the section of the Prospectus entitled Collateral Policy.

-The use of FDI for the purposes outlined above may expose the Fund to the risks disclosed under the section of the Prospectus titled Risk Factors.
+The use of FDI for the purposes outlined above may expose the Master Fund to the risks disclosed under the section of the Prospectus entitled Risk Factors.